The Cottage Surgery is a COVID vaccination site for Astra Zeneca, Pfizer and Novavax.

 The Pfizer vaccine may very very rarely cause an inflammation of the heart and Bells palsy (a weakness in the facial nerve)

-ATAGI recommends a 3rd dose of COVID-19 vaccine as part of the primary course in individuals who are severely immunocompromised.
+ATAGI recommends a 4th dose of COVID-19 vaccine (4 months after the 3rd dose) in individuals who are severely immunocompromised.
 Please see this link for eligibility : ATAGI STATEMENT

 Pfizer vaccinations are approved for children 5-11 years with a second dose 8 weeks after the first.